 They are intelligent and eager to please, making them (almost) perfect training candidates.

-German Wirehaired Pointers are great with older children and will get along with dogs when raised with them.
+German Wirehaired Pointers are great with both young and older children, and they will get along with both dogs and cats when raised with them.

 If you’re looking for a dog who has an independent, eager to learn, and active temperament the German Wirehaired Pointer should be your next companion.